U.S. trade groups urge Biden to cap natural gas prices after Texas freeze last week

 In a Feb.
 19 letter to Biden, the American Public Power Association (APPA) and the American Public Gas Association (APGA) said the recent cold weather in the Midwest and Texas boosted demand for electricity at the same time power generation was constrained due to freezing gas wells and pipelines.

-Officials at APPA, APGA and the U.S. Department of Energy were not immediately available for comment on whether the administration could or would retroactively change gas prices.

 That forced utilities and other energy suppliers to pay billions of dollars to buy gas and power for their customers.
-In addition to heating homes and businesses, gas also fuels much of the power generation in Texas and other states affected by the freeze.
+In addition to heating homes and businesses, gas also powers much of the generation in Texas and other states affected by the freeze.

+“While we await relief from the Administration for this financial burden as well as the results of the federal investigation, we continue to work with our members at the state and local levels to find solutions to the high prices that gas consumers may be forced to pay in the coming months,” APGA said in a statement.

 Gas prices, which usually trade around $3 per million British thermal units (mmBtu), rocketed to over $300 per mmBtu at some hubs, while power prices, which usually trade around $25 per megawatt hour in Texas, soared to over $10,000 at times.